khlevon/graphql_inteview_project/README.md

 # This is a simple project which provides a GraphQL API to add a city into a database and get an hourly weather forecast for it.

+# What is your task?

+1. You need to setup project in your local environment
+2. You need to read and understand the code
+3. You need to create a new GraphQL type called `Weather` based on the type definitions in `src/app/db/models/weather.ts`
+4. You need to create a new GraphQL query called `weatherForCities` which will get list of city ids and return a list of `Weather` objects
+5. You need to implement the `src/workers/dataSync.ts` worker which will fetch weather data from the [OpenWeatherMap API](https://openweathermap.org/api) for each existing city in database by given interval and update the `Weather` objects in database with that data

 ## Getting started